angulardart/site-angulardart/src/angular/tutorial/toh-pt6.md

 Before the app can use `BrowserClient`, you have to register it as a service provider.

-You should be able to access `BrowserClient` services from anywhere in the app.
+You should be able to access `BrowserClient` services from anywhere in the app, so provide it through the app's root injector:
-So register it in the `bootstrap` call where you launch the app and its root `AppComponent`.

-<?code-excerpt "web/main.dart (v1)" title linenums?>
+<?code-excerpt "web/main_1.dart" title linenums replace="/_\d//g"?>
 ```
   import 'package:angular/angular.dart';
   import 'package:angular_router/angular_router.dart';
-  import 'package:angular_tour_of_heroes/app_component.dart';
+  import 'package:angular_tour_of_heroes/app_component.template.dart' as ng;
   import 'package:http/browser_client.dart';

+  import 'main.template.dart' as self;

+  @GenerateInjector([
+    routerProvidersHash, // You can use routerProviders in production
+    const ClassProvider(BrowserClient),
+  ])
+  final InjectorFactory injector = self.injector$Injector;

   void main() {
-    bootstrap(AppComponent, [
-      routerProvidersHash, // You can use routerProviders in production
-      const FactoryProvider(Client, () => new BrowserClient()),
-    ]);
+    runApp(ng.AppComponentNgFactory, createInjector: injector);
   }
 ```

-Notice that you supply `BrowserClient` in a list, as the second parameter to the `bootstrap` method.
+Notice that you supply `BrowserClient` as a class provider in list argument to generated injector.
 This has the same effect as the `providers` list in `@Component` annotation.

 <aside class="alert alert-warning" markdown="1">
 **Note:** Unless you have an appropriately configured backend server (or a mock server),